resemble-ai/chatterbox/README.md

 _Made with ♥️ by <a href="https://resemble.ai" target="_blank"><img width="100" alt="resemble-logo-horizontal" src="https://github.com/user-attachments/assets/35cf756b-3506-4943-9c72-c05ddfa4e525" /></a>

-We're excited to introduce **Chatterbox Multilingual**, [Resemble AI's](https://resemble.ai) production-grade open source TTS model supporting **23 languages** out of the box.
+We're excited to introduce **Chatterbox Multilingual**, [Resemble AI's](https://resemble.ai) first production-grade open source TTS model supporting **23 languages** out of the box.
 Licensed under MIT, Chatterbox has been benchmarked against leading closed-source systems like ElevenLabs, and is consistently preferred in side-by-side evaluations.

 Whether you're working on memes, videos, games, or AI agents, Chatterbox brings your content to life across languages.
-It's the first open source TTS model to support **emotion exaggeration control** with robust **multilingual zero-shot voice cloning**.
+It's also the first open source TTS model to support **emotion exaggeration control** with robust **multilingual zero-shot voice cloning**.
 Try it now on our [Hugging Face Gradio app.](https://huggingface.co/spaces/ResembleAI/Chatterbox)

 If you like the model but need to scale or tune it for higher accuracy, check out our competitively priced TTS service (<a href="https://resemble.ai">link</a>).
 It delivers reliable performance with ultra-low latency of sub 200ms—ideal for production use in agents, applications, or interactive media.